Walashma dynasty

-The 19th-century Ethiopian historian Asma Giyorgis suggests that the Walashma themselves spoke Arabic.

-Sultanate of Ifat
+History

 During the end of the 13th century, northern Hararghe was seat of a Muslim sultanate named under the rule of Makhzumi dynasty.
 A contemporary source describes the sultanate being torn apart by internal strafe and weakened by struggles with neighboring Muslim states.
-In 1278 one of these neighboring states, named Ifat in eastern Shewa, led by the Walashma invaded the Sultanate of Showa.
+In 1278 one of these neighboring states, named Ifat in eastern Shewa, led by the Walashma invaded the Sultanate of Shewa.
 After a few years of struggle the sultanate was annexed into Ifat.
-This annexation is usually attributed to ʿUmar, but he had been dead for 50 years by the time Showa was annexed.
+This annexation is usually attributed to ʿUmar, but he had been dead for 50 years by the time Shewa was annexed.
 More likely, it was his grandson Jamal ad-Dīn or perhaps even his great-grandson Abūd.
-In 1288 Sultan Wali Asma successfully invaded Hubat, Zeila and other Muslim states in the region.
+In 1288 Sultan Wali Asma successfully conquered Hubat, Adal and other Muslim states in the region.
 Making Ifat the most powerful Muslim kingdom in the Horn of Africa.

 In 1332, the Sultan of Ifat, Haqq ad-Din I was slain in a military campaign against the Abyssinian Emperor Amda Seyon's troops.
 Amda Seyon then appointed Jamal ad-Din as the new King, followed by Jamal ad-Din's brother Nasr ad-Din.
 Despite this setback, the Muslim rulers of Ifat continued their campaign.
 The Abyssinian Emperor branded the Muslims of the surrounding area "enemies of the Lord", and again invaded Ifat in the early 15th century.
 After much struggle, Ifat's troops were defeated and the Sultanate's ruler, King Sa'ad ad-Din II, fled to Zeila.
 He was pursued there by Abyssinian forces, where they slayed him.

+Adal was a general term for a region of lowlands inhabited by Muslims east of the province of Ifat.
+It was used ambiguously in the medieval era to indicate the Muslim inhabited low land portion east of the Ethiopian Empire.
+Including north of the Awash River towards Lake Abbe as well as the territory between Shewa and Zeila on the coast of Somaliland.
+According to Ewald Wagner, Adal region was historically the area stretching from Zeila to Harar.
+In the late fourteenth century Walasma princes Haqq ad-Din II and Sa'ad ad-Din II relocated their base to the Harari plateau in Adal forming a new Sultanate.

+The last Sultan of Ifat, Sa'ad ad-Din II, was killed in Zeila after he had fled there in 1403, his children escaped to Yemen, before later returning to the Harar plateau in 1415.
+In the early 15th century, Adal's capital was established in the town of Dakkar, where Sabr ad-Din III, the eldest son of Sa'ad ad-Din II, established a new base after his return from Yemen.
+By the late 1400s the Walasma sultans began to be challenged by the Harla emirs of the Harar plateau with rise of Imam Mahfuz.